 On the legislation front, there have been calls by some interested parties for the development of a franchising law, but at this stage drafts for such a law have not progressed given the need for other laws, such as that on intellectual property (trademarks, patents, copyrights), to be updated to keep pace with the advancements in technology and e-commerce.
 With the increase of franchising of local brands to individuals within the GCC, the number of disputes relating to quality and assistance by franchisors is beginning to rise, which may in due course lead to increased regulation in this area.

-The UAE recently published a new Foreign Direct Investment Law,7 which will permit 100 per cent foreign ownership of companies on the UAE mainland (as opposed to within the free zones, which already allow 100 per cent foreign ownership).
-The new Law introduced a negative list of those sectors excluded from 100 per cent foreign ownership (therefore still requiring 51 per cent of the company to be owned by Emirati nationals).
-While the Law also introduced a positive list, this is yet to be released so it is currently unclear whether retail, consumer goods or the hospitality sectors will appear on this list.
-It is, however, expected that the sectors in which franchising is traditionally widely used (such as restaurants and apparel) will not be on the positive list, so trade licences for these sectors will still require an onshore UAE company, with 51 per cent UAE national ownership.
+As noted in Section II, the UAE's new Foreign Direct Investment Law will permit 100 per cent foreign ownership of companies on the UAE mainland (as opposed to within the free zones, which already allow 100 per cent foreign ownership).
+The new Law introduced a negative list of those sectors excluded from 100 per cent foreign ownership (and therefore still requiring 51 per cent company ownership by Emirati nationals).
+While the Law also introduced a positive list, this has yet to be released officially so it is currently unclear whether retail, consumer goods or the hospitality sectors will appear on this list.
+It is, however, expected that the sectors in which franchising is traditionally widely used (such as restaurants and apparel) will not be on the positive list, so trade licences for these sectors will still require an onshore UAE company, with 51 per cent ownership by a UAE national.
 This means, therefore, that franchising is likely to continue as the preferred model for businesses entering the UAE, given that most brands are uncomfortable with the UAE national ownership requirements that would apply were they to decide to open company-owned outlets in the UAE.